Have questions about Sepsis Alliance advocacy? Get started here.

 Anyone can be an advocate!
 If you are willing to use your voice, you can be a part of sparking change.

-Advocacy can take many forms.
-Signing petitions, calling or emailing community leaders or decision-making agencies, and meeting with legislators are all examples of ways to advocate for issues of importance to those impacted by sepsis.
-Advocacy can also include community work like public education campaigns, events to engage your neighbors, and relationship-building with other advocates working on related issues.
+Sepsis advocacy can take many forms.
+Signing petitions, sharing social media campaigns, calling or emailing decision-makers, and meeting with legislators are all examples of ways to advocate for issues of importance to those impacted by sepsis.
+Advocacy can also include community work like public education campaigns, events to engage your neighbors, and relationship-building with other advocates and organizations working on related issues.

-Another important part of advocacy is personal storytelling.
-If you have a personal experience with sepsis, sharing that experience with your community or with decision-makers can help to put a real face to this important issue, which can motivate change.
+An important component of advocacy is personal storytelling.
+If you have a personal experience with sepsis, sharing that experience with your community or with decision-makers can help to personalize this important issue, which can motivate change.